nasa/cFE/README.md

 - Remove use of `osapi-os-loader.h` from ES UT.
 - Use volatile `sig_atomic_t` for system state to avoid race issue if uint32 isn't atomic on a system
 - Set the flags parameter on the OS_ModuleLoad() properly to allow an app to be properly unloaded, which in turn allows the reload command to work as expected.
-Fixes problem where unload comand resulted in continuous restarting of the same app code.
+Fixes problem where unload command resulted in continuous restarting of the same app code.
 - Replaced `Test_MSG_PrintMsg` with `UT_DisplayPkt`.
 Also removed unused `Test_MSG_Sum`.
 - See <https://github.com/nasa/cFE/pull/1047>